Transmode/gradle-docker/README.md

 By default `distDocker` uses a base image with a Java runtime according to the project's `targetCompatibility` property.
 The docker image entry point is set to the start script created by the application plugin.
 Checkout the [example](example/) project.

-*Note: Only JVM based projects are supported.*
+**Note**: The creation of the convention task `distDocker` is currently only supported for JVM based application projects.
+If you are not using a JVM based application, use the task type `Docker` directly to create a task to build Docker images of your application.

-## Stand-alone
+## The `Docker`task
 The docker plugin introduces the task type `Docker`.
-A task of this type can be used to build Docker images.
-See the [Dockerfile documentation](http://docs.docker.com/reference/builder/) for information about how docker containers are built.
+A task of this type can be used to build and publish Docker images.
+See the [Dockerfile documentation](http://docs.docker.com/reference/builder/) for information about how Docker images are built.

-The following example builds a docker image for the popular reverse proxy nginx.
+In the following example we build a Docker image in our Gradle build script for the popular reverse proxy nginx.
 The image will be tagged with the name `foo/nginx`.
 The example is taken from the official Dockerfile [examples](http://docs.docker.com/reference/builder/#dockerfile-examples):

 ```gradle
 apply plugin: 'docker'